micro-lc/micro-lc/packages/documentation/docs/guides/applications/error-pages.md

 ## Custom error pages

-To override default error pages, a dedicated section of micro-lc configuration is available.
+To override default error pages, a dedicated section of <micro-lc></micro-lc> configuration is available.
 Under `settings`, errors are divided into client errors (key `4xx`) and server errors (key `5xx`).
 Error pages are then just regular applications without route.